AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-experience-platform.md

 ---
-title: Stream data to Adobe Experience Platform with Web SDK
+title: Stream data to Adobe Experience Platform with Platform Web SDK
 description: Learn how to stream web data to Adobe Experience Platform with Web SDK.
 This lesson is part of the Implement Adobe Experience Cloud with Web SDK tutorial.
+jira: KT-15407
 exl-id: 4d749ffa-e1c0-4498-9b12-12949807b369
 ---
 # Stream data to Experience Platform with Web SDK